 Falcon 9, the workhorse of the SpaceX fleet, has steadily been receiving upgrades since its first launch in 2010.
-The final revision, called Block 5, is planned for April 2018 and will improve thrust and optimize the performance and stability of the booster's landing legs.
+The final revision, called Block 5, is scheduled to launch in May 2018 and will improve thrust and optimize the performance and stability of the booster's landing legs.

 Perhaps the greatest benefit of this final revision of the Falcon 9 is the emphasis on reusability that SpaceX is building into the rocket.
 The Block 5 variant is expected to allow boosters to be reused up to 10 times with only inspections in-between flights and up to 100 times with refurbishment.